 You know how people always say that kids grow way too fast?

 Well, it’s true.

 Jackson is two and a half now, and I can barely believe how tall he is, how much he’s talking, and how grown-up he seems!
-One thing I’ve wanted to do for a very long time is build him a growth chart or find a good spot in our home where we can track his growth over the years.
+One thing I’ve wanted to do for a very long time is to make him a growth chart or find a good spot in our home where we can track his growth over the years.
 I never had that growing up, but it always seemed like such a fun thing to look back on and I was always jealous of my friends who did.

 Originally, I considered just finding a good spot in the house where we could mark his growth on some door trim or something, but then I realized that we may not live in this house forever and we’d hate to lose those memories should we move someday.
 So, I decided I’d make something that could be hung in the house and that we can use to track Jackson’s growth as well as the growth of any future kiddos we may or may not have (the jury’s still out on that one!).